Here comes an opportunity. But is it a good fit?

 Decide in advance what your filter is.
 Which types of projects should you accept?
 Which ones should you politely decline?

-Years ago, I developed a methodology for filtering opportunities that served my creative studio well, known as The Three R’s™:
+Over the years, I developed a methodology for filtering opportunities that has served many creative firms well, known as The Three R’s:

-If a project meets all three of these requirements, accept the project without hesitation.
+- If a project meets all of The Three R’s, accept the project without hesitation.
 Get moving.
-It is going to be a huge success!
+It is going to be a huge success.
 Decision: YES!

-If a project meets two of The Three R’s™, take note.
+- If a project meets two of The Three R’s, take note.
 It might be a good fit.
 But you and your team should manage expectations carefully.
-Decision: PROBABLY…
+Decision: MAYBE.

-If a project meets only one of The Three R’s™, watch out.
+- If a project meets only one of The Three R’s, watch out.
 Accepting this type of project will almost certainly result in a huge mess.
 Decision: NO.

-As you begin mastering the The Three R’s™, your creative studio will start to enjoy other strategic byproducts that start with the letter “R,” like Repeat business.
+As you begin mastering the The Three R’s™, your creative studio will start to enjoy other strategic byproducts that start with the letter “R,” like Referrals, Respect, and Repeat business.